ansys/pydynamicreporting/doc/source/gettingstarted/index.rst

 .. _documentation: https://nexusdemo.ensight.com/docs/is/html/Nexus.html

-Now, assume instead that you do not have a running Ansys Dynamic Reporting service accessible to you and that you must launch one.
-You can use this simple launch method:
+Now, assume that you do not have a running Ansys Dynamic Reporting service accessible to you and that you must start one.
+You can use this simple start method:

 .. code:: python